jameshfisher/jameshfisher.com/_posts/2017-03-29-video-mobile-prevent-autoplay.md

 ---
-title: "Mobile video prevent autoplay"
+title: "How to prevent autoplay on mobile"
 justification: "The vidr.io promo video autoplays when loading the page, but this is inapprops on mobile"
 ---